 When the Civil War broke out, Herman joined the 3rd West Virginia Infantry, Company H. He enlisted at Bruceton Mills, Preston County on June 28, 1861 and later was mustered into the army at Clarksburg, WV.
 The regiment later combined with the 6th West Virginia Cavalry, Company H, where he was promoted to corporal.
 In July 1861, during an outbreak of measles in camp at Clarksburg, WV, Herman became ill and was treated in a hospital.
 Then while at New Creek (Keyser) WV in August 1861, Herman began to suffer from chronic diarrhea, a common problem with soldiers in camp.
 The regiment was stationed at Martinsburg, WV when Herman was injured with a hernia on or about Jan.
 25, 1864.

-In October 1864, while home on leave, Herman attended wedding of Herman's sister Candace to Civil War veteran Henson Smith Liston at a ceremony held at the home of Herman's brother Philip in Preston County.
+In October 1864, while at home on leave, Herman attended wedding of his sister Candace to Civil War veteran Henson Smith Liston at a ceremony held at the home of their brother Philip Pringey in Preston County.
 Also present at the event was Herman's future bride, Sarah Kirby (1848-1925).

 A year and a half after his return home after the war, and not yet married, Herman moved to Iowa.
 His first settlement there was in Muscatine County.
-In 1869, he settled on a farm in Noble, Cass County.
+In 1869, he settled on a farm in Noble Township near Cumberland, Cass County.
 At some point, Sarah joined him in Noble as did his married sister and brother in law, Abbie and Jacob T. Martin.

-In December 1869, at the age of 27, Herman and the 21-year-old Sarah finally were joined in matrimony.
-The ceremony took place at the county clerk's office in Tipton, Cedar County, by the hand of Robert Ferguson.
+On Dec.
+23, 1869, at the age of 27, Herman and the 21-year-old Sarah finally were joined in matrimony.
+The ceremony took place at the county clerk's office in Tipton, Cedar County, by the hand of Robert Ferguson, just two days before Christmas

-They had these known children -- Ora "Orie" Pringey, Charles Pringey, Frederick Pringey, Emma Pringey, Carrie Bell Pringey, John Pringey and Lillian Green Pringey.
+They together produced seven known children -- Ora "Orie" Pringey, Charles Pringey, Frederick Pringey, Emma Pringey, Carrie Bell Taylor, John Pringey and Lillian Green Anderson.

 Herman is referred to as a "permanent and respected member of the community" in a profile of his brother in law Henson Liston in the 1906 book Compendium of History and Biography of Cass County, Iowa (Chicago: Henry Taylor & Company).